Russian missile strike hits crowded shopping mall in Ukraine

 “Everything is now destroyed,” said resident Valentina Vitkovska, in tears as she spoke about the blast.
 “We are the only people left living in this part of the building.
 There is no power.
 I can’t even call to tell others what had happened to us.”

+Before Monday’s attacks, at least six civilians were killed and 31 others wounded as part of intense Russian shelling against various Ukrainian cities over the past 24 hours — including Kyiv and major cities in the country’s south and east, according to Zelenskyy’s office.
+Shelling on Monday in Kharkiv, Ukraine’s second-largest city, killed at least five people and wounded 15.

-The Russian forces also pummeled other Ukrainian cities, killing at least five people and wounding 15 others in Kharkiv, Ukraine’s second-largest city and striking the key southern Black Sea port of Odesa where a missile attack destroyed residential buildings and wounded six people, including a child, according to Ukrainian authorities said.
+Russian forces continued to target the key southern Black Sea port of Odesa.
+A missile attack destroyed residential buildings and wounded six people, including a child, Ukrainian authorities said.

 In Lysychansk, at least five high-rise buildings and the last road bridge were damaged over the past day, Haidai said.
 A crucial highway linking the city to government-held territory to the south was rendered impassable.
 The city’s prewar population of around 100,000 has dwindled to fewer than 10,000.